sdv-dev/GitMetrics/README.md

 pip install -r dev-requirements.txt
 ```

-# Usage
+# Local Usage

-To collect metrics from github you need to provide:
+To collect metrics from github by running `github-analytics` on your computer you need to provide:

 1. A Github Token.
 Documentation about how to create a Personal Access Token can be found
    [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 2. A list of Github Repositories for which to collect the metrics.
 The repositories need